 It’s really easy to look at healthy eating as an expensive venture.
-You obviously have to grocery shop at places like Whole Foods, buy expensive superfoods, and spend all your money to make sure everything in your cart is organic.
+You have to grocery shop at places like Whole Foods, buy expensive superfoods, and spend all your money to make sure everything in your cart is organic.
 It can also feel impossible to eat all of the food you buy before it goes bad.
 So all of those expensive, organic superfoods wind up in the trash rather than on your table.
 It’s just easier to rely on the convenience foods you know and are cheaper, right?

-Well, that’s not totally true.
+Well, that’s not true.
 You can still have a healthy diet, save money, and cut down on food waste.
-The one big tool you can use to keep your diet healthy, your costs down and lower the amount of food waste in your home is a simple one to implement daily.
+The one big tool you can use to keep your diet healthy, your costs down, and lower the amount of food waste in your home is a simple one to implement daily.
 Meal planning.
 If you just take one or two days and plan out your weekly meals, you can make sure that you are getting in healthy meals and saving money.
 Here are a few ways to meal plan that will keep you fueled and your wallet happy!

 1. Make A Menu/Grocery List